We've been featured in:

 Do Interim Payments Affect Your Benefits?

 Interim payments do not have a bearing on any state benefits that you may be in receipt of for 12 months.
-You may set up a personal injury trust in this time.
+You may set up a personal injury trust at this time.
 After this time, unused money may be subject to inclusion against benefit entitlement.
-Also, amounts that were spent too quickly can be regarded as an act of self-impoverishment which the Department of Work and Pensions may investigate.
+Also, amounts that were spent too quickly can be regarded as an act of self-impoverishment, which the Department for Work and Pensions may investigate.

 In other words, the amounts you are given should be spent carefully and correctly.
 Your personal injury lawyer may be best to advise you in this respect.